Graph Contrastive Learning under Heterophily via Graph Filters: Preliminaries

 \textbf{GNN Encoder.} The augmented graphs are then passed through a GNN-based encoder to obtain the augmented node views.
 The GNN encoder produces node representations by aggregating the node features in a neighborhood as follows:\looseness=-1

 where $\pmb{H}^l_{L}$ is the node representations at layer $l$ of the encoder, $\pmb{W}^l\in\mathbb{R}^{d_l \times d_{l-1}}$ is the weight matrix in layer $l$ of the encoder, and $\sigma$ is the activation function.
-Crucially, the Adjacency matrix $\pmb{\tilde{A}}_{sym}$ aggregates every node's features with the features of nodes in its immediate neighborhood.
+Crucially, the Adjacency matrix $\pmb{\tilde{A}}_{sym}$ is a low-pass filter that aggregates every node's features with the features of nodes in its immediate neighborhood.
 For a multi-layer graph encoder, it iteratively aggregates features in a multi-hop neighborhood of every node to learn its representation.
 Hence, it smooths out the node representations and produces similar representations for the nodes within the same multi-hop neighborhood.

-\textbf{Contrastive Loss.} Finally, the contrastive loss distinguishes the representations of the same node in two different augmented views from other node representations.
-For example the commonly used InfoNCE loss \cite{oord2018representation} is:
+\textbf{Contrastive Loss.} Finally, the contrastive loss distinguishes the representations of the same node in two different augmented views, from other node representations.
+For example the commonly used InfoNCE loss ~\citep{oord2018representation} is: